BarisCanYesil/about/README.md

 🔹 I am a full stack web & hybrid mobile developer.

-🔹I have entensive knowledge about Javascript related technologies (vanilla js, typescript, node.js, angular 2+, rxjs, nosql, jQuery and so on.), in addition to further experience on php and mysql.
+🔹 I have entensive knowledge about Javascript related technologies (vanilla js, typescript, node.js, angular 2+, rxjs, nosql, jQuery and so on.), in addition to further experience on php and mysql.

 🔹 I am mainly using Angular (all versions from 2 to 11) on the frontend side.
 I have developed web-apps via Angular using lazy-loading, interceptors, auth-guards, role-guards, ngx-translate (for multi-language support) and so on.